BrownianNotion/BitDistiller/readme.md

 With all steps, change the output paths (eg. for clipped weights, checkpoints) to match the name of your experiment.

+Before any steps, since we are running the 3B model, we should run:
+'''
+pip install --upgrade transformers export TOKENIZERS_PARALLELISM=false
+'''

 ### Clipping
 Before clipping, make sure to run
 '''